Which Description Best Characterizes The Guru

 The Mentor

 In some contexts, the guru is described as a mentor.
-In this context, the guru is seen as someone who helps their disciples to develop their skills and abilities in various areas of life, including personal, professional, and spiritual development.
+That said, in this context, the guru is seen as someone who helps their disciples to develop their skills and abilities in various areas of life, including personal, professional, and spiritual development.
 The mentor is often seen as someone who is knowledgeable and experienced in their field, and who is able to provide guidance and support to their disciples in their personal and professional lives.
 The mentor is also seen as someone who is approachable and supportive, and who is able to provide constructive feedback and encouragement to their disciples.

 The Symbol of Wisdom